 In this country, poker players only have to pay tax on their winnings if they pursue the game professionally or if they earn more than others with their special “poker skills”.
 This is then checked on a case-by-case basis by the responsible tax authorities.
 Hobby and recreational players do not have to pay any tax on their gambling winnings in Germany even after the GlüStV came into force.
 However, you should always consult your own tax advisor if you have any tax questions.

-100 No Deposit Free Spins R7 Casino is an entirely new project launched by the…
+100 No Deposit Free Spins Gizbo Casino is a new project from the Royal Partners…